CartoDB/carto-selfhosted-helm/customizations/README.md

 - [Configure scale of the components](#components-scaling)
 - [Use your own bucket to store the data](#custom-buckets) (by default, GCP CARTO buckets are used)

-## Custom Google Cloud platform Service Account
+## Custom Service Account

+For each CARTO self hosted installation, we create and provide a Google Cloud Platform Service Account key that the CARTO backend uses to authenticate requests to Google APIs.

-If you prefers using your own GCP Service Account Key, instead of the one that CARTO provides for each customer we do support it but you must  send the service account ID to CARTO support team, prior to the selfhost installation in order to grant access to the SaaS counterpart.
+If you prefer using your own GCP Service Account, please do the following prior to the Self Hosted installation:
+1. Create a dedicated Service Account for the CARTO Self Hosted.
+2. Contact CARTO support team and provide them the service account email.

 ## How to apply the configurations